 Most people think of fixed deposits and P2P products when it comes to financial management.
 When it comes to investments, most people think of businesses, residential buildings, and franchise stores.
-Finally, when it comes to trading the financial markets, people think of stocks, foreign exchange, cryptocurrency, and indices.
+Consequently, when it comes to trading the financial markets, people often think of stocks, foreign exchange, cryptocurrency, and indices.

 Financial management, investment skills and trading skills are not the same.
 The former two require significant funds and long-term holding patience; the latter requires high leverage and sharp trading skills.